SIMETRAL55/livelex/README.md

-# LiveRex — AI-Powered Meeting Assistant & Real-Time Transcription
+# LiveLex — Real-Time Meeting Transcription

-An AI-powered meeting assistant for Ubuntu that provides real-time speech transcription and context-aware answers.
-Captures audio from any browser or application and displays it in a modern, two-panel floating glass UI.
+A high-fidelity real-time speech transcription tool for Ubuntu that captures audio from any browser or application (Google Meet, Zoom, etc.) and displays live captions in a floating glass overlay.

 **Features:**
-- **AI Meeting Assistant** — Ask questions about the meeting or get automatic answers using Gemini 2.5 Flash.
-- **Massive Glass UI** — Always-on-top, transparent dual-panel display (Transcript + AI Answers).
+- **Massive Glass UI** — Always-on-top, transparent floating display with modern dark aesthetic.
 - **Dual Backends** — Local (Whisper) for privacy or Google Chirp 2 for ultra-low latency.
-- **Interactive Context** — Click any transcript line to trigger an AI deep-dive.
+- **Stable Streaming** — Uses LocalAgreement-2 and ephemeral gRPC streams for flicker-free updates.
+- **Pill Mode** — Collapsible minimal HUD for non-intrusive monitoring.

 ---